-Formed in 2001, ICOA has hosted writer, poet, and essayist Yi Ping (China), the late playwright and novelist Reza Daneshvar (Iran), poet and memoirist Sarah Mkhonza (Swaziland), poet and playwright Irakli Kakabadze (Georgia), Sonali Samarasinghe (Sri Lanka), and Raza Rumi (Pakistan).
+Formed in 2001, ICOA has hosted several residents: writer, poet, and essayist Yi Ping (China); the late playwright and novelist Reza Daneshvar (Iran); poet and memoirist Sarah Mkhonza (Swaziland); poet and playwright Irakli Kakabadze (Georgia); journalist and memoirist Sonali Samarasinghe (Sri Lanka); Raza Rumi (Pakistan), a journalist and essayist.

 ICOA assists residents in meeting their daily expenses while in Ithaca, including housing, furnishings, transportation, translators’ fees, legal expenses, and performance and publication of new work.
 We rely on contributions from individuals, foundations, and corporations.
 Email us for more information.

 This documentary about ICOA was produced by Maureen Wietecha, our 2017 intern.